Thursday, April 16, 2026

 A rumor throughout the weekend was that there would be a demonstration by WNBA players in Los Angeles to push for a better deal—WNBA commissioner Cathy Engelbert reports to Silver—or even announce a strike.
 But the weekend ended without any such event.

 3. The dunk contest was a dud—again.
 This year marked ten years since the legendary 2016 contest between Aaron Gordon and Zach LaVine, one of the best in the storied history of the event.
-Since LaVine defeated Gordon in a dunk-off, though, it has been all downhill for one used to be one of the league’s premier events.
+Since LaVine defeated Gordon in a dunk-off, though, it has been all downhill for what used to be one of the league’s premier events.

 Heat forward Keshad Johnson kept that trend going Saturday, beating Spurs rookie Carter Bryant in forgettable fashion.